johan-st/go-image-server/assets/USAGE.md

-# go-image-server
+# jst_ImageServer

+a go image server

 ## NOTICE!

-This server is still under development. issues are to be expected.
+This server is still under development.
+Incomplete features and issues are to be expected.

 ## routes